JBrittingham1/Group1.Module7Project/README.md

 * Jeff:

 * Peter: The process of multiple people working indiviually and on the same project was a new problem to deal with and in my opinion was one of the more, if not the most, difficult parts of the project.
+When working with my partners after we started sharing the changes we'd made I realized we all think about the process of the development differently and we all code a little differently.
+That was just a new process to get adjusted to.

 ## Authors
 Jeffrey Brittingham, Darnell Davy, Peter Warren